Healthier Living with Detox Me Mobile App

 In January, Silent Spring Institute successfully launched its new mobile app Detox Me, a personalized guide that helps consumers lead a healthier life by reducing their exposure to toxic chemicals.
-Already, the app has received several thousand downloads and was recently featured in the Huffington Post (link is external).
+Already, the app has received several thousand downloads and was recently featured in the Huffington Post.

 “The response has been really positive,” says Jessica Helm, a postdoctoral research fellow at Silent Spring who created Detox Me.
 Compared with other healthy-lifestyle apps that rate consumer products based on the chemicals listed on their labels, Detox Me guides users to make simple changes in their daily behaviors to help them reduce their exposures.

 As Helm points out, lots of products contain harmful chemicals that aren’t listed, and many products don’t list any ingredients at all.
 “Also, there’s a whole host of behaviors and activities—like how we store our food or clean our homes—that increase our exposure to everyday chemicals, yet have little to do with the products we purchase,” she says.
 “We wanted to give consumers a more holistic perspective on how to avoid toxics because, in reality, it’s about what you do, not just what you buy.”

 Detox Me contains 270 tips, organized into 6 different categories—home, dining, clothes, personal care, cleaning, and children.
 For example, one tip suggests putting a door mat on the outside and inside of the front door to keep shoes from tracking chemicals like pesticides into the home.
 Another tip advises consumers to choose a shower curtain made from quick-drying nylon or polyester instead of vinyl to lower their exposure to hormone-disrupting phthalates.
 All the while, the app tracks and rewards users’ progress as they make changes to “detox” their environments.